This post may contain affiliate links. Please read our disclosure policy.

 How To Make Chicken Tenders

-Follow these simple steps to make crispy oven-baked chicken strips using one chicken breast.
+Follow these simple steps to make a small batch of crispy oven-baked chicken strips using one chicken breast.
 For exact measurements, see the recipe card below.

 - Preheat the oven to 400°F (200°C).
 Line a baking sheet with parchment paper or foil.

-- Prepare the coating: In a medium bowl, mix the breadcrumbs, Parmesan cheese, Italian seasoning, garlic powder, salt, and black pepper.
+- Make the coating: In a medium bowl, combine breadcrumbs, Parmesan, Italian seasoning, garlic powder, salt, and black pepper.

-- Melt the butter in a separate medium bowl.
+- Melt the butter in a separate bowl.

-- Coat the chicken: Dip each chicken strip into the melted butter, then coat it thoroughly in the breadcrumb mixture.
+- Coat the chicken: Dip each chicken strip in butter, then press into the breadcrumb mixture to coat.

 Expert Tips

-- Slicing the Chicken: Cut the chicken breast lengthwise into even strips.
-This keeps the tenders uniform in size for even cooking—no need to pound the meat.
+- Cut Even Strips: Slice the chicken breast lengthwise into even pieces for uniform cooking.
+No need to pound the meat.

-- Prepping the Baking Sheet: Line the baking sheet with parchment paper or a silicone baking mat to prevent sticking.
+- Line the Pan: Use parchment paper or a silicone baking mat to keep the chicken from sticking.

 Frequently Asked Questions